Inside RTÉ: a view from the boardroom

 Licence fee

-Many people complain that they don’t want to pay a licence fee for a service they ‘don’t use’.
-But they do, directly or indirectly – not just radio, digital and TV broadcasting, but school music programmes, RTÉ-run and supported cultural festivals and events across Ireland, commissioned work and jobs across the independent creative sector, and current affairs programmes and long investigations that question authority, uncover wrongdoing and affect change.
+Many people complain that they don’t want to pay a licence fee for a service they “don’t use”.
+But they do, directly or indirectly.
+And it’s not just radio, digital and TV broadcasting, but there are school music programmes, RTÉ-run and supported cultural festivals and events across Ireland, commissioned work and jobs across the independent creative sector, and current affairs programmes and long investigations that question authority, uncover wrongdoing and affect change.

-Yes, RTÉ has stumbled and failed, too, and must be held to account.
+Yes, RTÉ has stumbled and failed and must be held to account.
 But RTÉ touches all of society.
 It urgently needs long-promised income stability so it can invest in its future, and hence, Ireland’s own cultural, current affairs and media future.